sbc100/webports/CONTRIBUTING.md

-# Contibuting to naclports #
+# Contibuting to webports #

-The naclports project welcomes contributions.
+The webports project welcomes contributions.
 The most common forms of contribution are new ports, or updates to existing ports.

 Before we can use use your code, you must sign the [Google Individual